 - JORC resource estimates completed at 0.5 g/t Au cut-off: 29.4 mt @ 1.26 g/t Au with contained metal content of 1.193 MOz Au

-- Mining Lease Application ("MLA") submitted to the Kenyan Department of Mines and Geology for the reprocessing of the Macalder Tailings.
-Environmental Impact Assessment ("EIA") underway
+- Mining Lease Application ("MLA") submitted to the Kenyan Department of Mines and Geology for the reprocessing of the Macalder Tailings

 - Migori Project

-Red Rock holds a 15% direct interest in Mid Migori and 85% indirectly through its 42.27% investment in Kansai.
-Mid Migori is the holder of two special prospecting licences ("SPLs") in Kenya: SPL122 and SPL202.
-Upon completion of a Bankable Feasibility Study ("BFS"), Red Rock will be entitled to a 60% direct interest.
+Red Rock holds a 15% direct interest in Mid Migori Mining Company Ltd (“MMM”) and 32.27% indirectly through its 37.96% investment in Kansai Mining Corporation Ltd. MMM is the holder of SPL122 and SPL202. upon completion of a Bankable Feasibility Study (“BFS”), Red Rock will be entitled to a 60% direct interest, bringing its total to over 75%.

 SPLSs 122 and 202 are located 20–30km north of the operating North Mara gold mine in Tanzania and immediately east of Lake Victoria in SW Kenya.